MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 ### <a name="to-export-payments-to-a-bank-file"></a>To export payments to a bank file

-The following describes how to pay a supplier by cheque.
+The following describes how to pay a vendor by cheque.
 The steps are similar to refund a customer by cheque.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Journals**, and then choose the related link.
 2. Fill in the payment journal lines.
 For more information, see [Record Payments and Refunds](payables-how-post-payments-refunds.md).

     > [!NOTE]
     > If you are using EFT, you must select either **Electronic Payment** or **Electronic Payment–IAT** in the **Bank Payment Type** field.
-Different file export services and their formats require different setup values on the **Bank Account Card** and **Supplier Bank Account Card** pages.
+Different file export services and their formats require different setup values on the **Bank Account Card** and **Vendor Bank Account Card** pages.
 You will be informed about wrong or missing setup values as you try to export the file.
     >
     > The EFT feature can only be used for bank accounts in the local currency.
 It cannot be used with a foreign currency, indicated by a value in the **Currency Code** field.
 (Blank field value means local currency.)